asift91/Manual_Migration/option1.md

 ## Migration

 ### Migrating moodle with Azure ARM Templates
-- Deploying Azure infrastructure using ARM templates
+- Deploying Azure infrastructure using ARM template.
 - When using an ARM template to deploy infrastructure on Azure, you have a couple of available options
 - A pre-defined deployment size using one of the four pre-defined Moodle sizes.
-- A fully configurable deployment that provides gives more flexibility and choicearound deployments
+- A fully configurable deployment that provides gives more flexibility and choice around deployments
 - The 4 predefined templates options such as Minimal, Short-to-Mid, Large, Maximal are available on [GitHub repository](https://github.com/Azure/moodle).
     - [Minimal](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmoodle%2Fmaster%2Fazuredeploy-minimal.json): This deployment will use NFS, MySQL, and smaller auto scale web frontend VM sku (1 core) that will give faster deployment time (less than 30 minutes) and requires only 2 VM cores currently that will fit even in a free trial Azure subscription.
     - [Small to Mid](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fmoodle%2Fmaster%2Fazuredeploy-small2mid-noha.json): Supporting up to 1000 concurrent users.
 This deployment will use NFS (no high availability) and MySQL (8 vCores), without other options like elastic search or Redis cache.